 Usually, startups are dealing with tight budgets and need to be conservative with their spending.
 However, budgeting does not come naturally to everyone.
 Maybe you’re an idea person, or a creative type, however, you can’t let budget take a backseat.
 Lack of funds is a frequent cause of failed businesses.

 Budgets are tricky.
 Every startup has a unique budget, and different allocations for each business expense.
 One way to conserve cash and avoid too much excepted spending is to put emphasis on budget planning.
 Under planning, and lack of expense tracking can be serious money pits for your business.
-Early on in your development make sure you have a highly skilled project manager on staff.
+Early on in your development make sure you have a highly skilled project manager on staff and a proper software development model.
 PM’s are great for planning and optimizing your business’ time.
 Outsourcing is, of course, another option.

 A local company may cost too much, and some outsourcers may be unreliable.
 Do your research and find the right firm that can provide a plethora of services you need.
 Evaluate using cost-saving options such as cross platform development to ensure you stay on track!

 3. Inability to Scale Up